leolightburn/leolightburn.github.io/index.md

 ![Overview of a mask-based enhancer](https://leolightburn.github.io/diagrambinarymaskestimator.png)

-The input to the algorithm is a noisy speech signal, produced when the “clean” speech is contaminated by an interfering noise signal.
-This might be interference from other speakers, or from sources such as car engines, aircraft or machinery.
+The input to the algorithm is a noisy speech signal, produced when the “clean” speech is contaminated by interfering noise.
+This might be interference from other speakers in a crowded room, or from sources such as car engines, aircraft or machinery.

-Features are extracted from the noisy speech and passed used as inputs to a mask estimator.
+Within the algorithm, features are extracted from the noisy speech and passed used as inputs to neural network, which estimates a "Time-Frequency" (TF) mask.
+The mask has 2 dimensions (time and frequency) and takes values between 0 and 1.
 An example of an estimated mask is shown in (B) in the spectrogram below.
-The mask has 2 dimensions (time and frequency) and takes values between 0 and 1.
 The neural network is trained in a supervised manner to estimate a target mask that we [proposed in earlier work](https://ieeexplore.ieee.org/document/7178938).
 This target mask is based on the clean speech signal, which is unavailable to the mask estimation algorithm.
-The estimated mask is then applied to the speech in the Short-Time Fourier Transform (STFT) domain, and the signal is converted back into the time-domain.
+The noisy speech is then converted into the time-frequency domain using the Short-Time Fourier Transform (STFT), and estimated mask is applied to the signal.
+Finally, the enhanced speech is converted back into the time-domain.

 The spectrograms below show the signals labeled A, B and C in the diagram above, alongside the clean speech.
 In this case, the interfering noise is produced by multiple simultaneous interfering speakers.